 The finance department provides company management with information necessary to make strategic decisions such as which markets or projects to pursue, the payback periods for large capital purchases, decision on what should be given out as dividend out of the company’s earnings and what to plough back into the business, the best financing mix that could yield the company the nest profit, decision on how to allocate funds to investment etc., thus, making sure that money is being used in the best way.

-Having read up this point, you must have discovered that the importance of the finance department to any company cannot be overemphasized since the financial policy of any company to a greater extent, determines not only its existence, and survival but also the performance and success of that company.
+Having read up to this point, you must have discovered that the importance of the finance department to any company cannot be overemphasized since the financial policy of any company to a greater extent, determines not only its existence, and survival but also the performance and success of that company.
 Any company aspires to grow and make profit should make sure the activities of the finance department are handled by individuals who have all it takes to be in the department.

 - Bhat S. (2008).
 Financial Management: Principles and Practice.
 New-Delhi: Excel Books.